centreon/centreon-documentation/versioned_docs/version-23.04/api/graph-views-map-api.md

    }
 ```

-- Retrieve the ID of the map {mapId} and the view {viewId} returned.
+- Retrieve the ID of the map (mapId) and the view (viewId) returned.

 ### Open the map